C&G Level 3 Award in Inspection and Testing (2391-52) - PT Evening

 This course supersedes both the C&G 2394 and C&G 2395 combined and is recognised by the NICEIC, Napit, Elecsa, and the JIB, as a pre-requisite towards registering as an Approved Contractor and Qualified Electrician respectively.

 - Understand safety management procedures when undertaking inspection and testing

 - Understand the requirements for the inspection of electrical installations

 - Understand the requirements for testing electrical installations

 - Perform inspection and testing of electrical installations.

 The course will comprise of theory and practical sessions.
-Suitable personal protective equipment (PPE) is compulsory in the workshop and may be purchased from Amazon, B&Q etc Please note the overalls should be navy colour and are described as workshop or warehouse coats at many outlets.
+Suitable personal protective equipment (PPE) is compulsory in the workshop and may be purchased from Amazon, B&Q etc. Please note the overalls should be navy colour and are described as workshop or warehouse coats at many outlets.
 Safety boots are also required.
 Candidates will also require the books.

 PLEASE NOTE Candidates will have 9 theory session on Mondays between 6pm – 9pm and 4 practical sessions on Saturdays 9am – 4pm.
 Candidates will need to attend all of these sessions to complete the course.

 Unit 2391-052: 2 hour 60 question open book multiple choice exam following the end of the course.